devlinjunker/shell/cleanup.md

 ## Cleaning up my macbook notes

-Macports??? vs brew?
+- [x] Copy SSH Key from other profile
+- [x] Clone github website

-Atom configuration on this user
+- [ ] Atom configuration on this user

-Install NVM and Node on this user
+- [ ] Install NVM and Node on this user
     - Check npm packages?
     - See if permissions problems?

-SSH Key on github? or copy from other profile?

-Clone github website

-Move JS stuff over
+- [ ] Clone JS stuff over

-Move some eduworks stuff over
+- [ ] Move some eduworks stuff over

-Move any atom development stuff over
+- [ ] Clone any atom development stuff over

-Copy Desktop stuff
+- [ ] Copy Desktop stuff

-VSCode on this user?
+- [ ] VSCode on this user?

 Login: